 by Anna Galandzij for the Fairtrade Foundation

 Britons drink 876 cups of tea a year!
-This International Tea Day we consider the value of making those 876 cups of tea Fairtrade.
+We consider the value of making those 876 cups of tea Fairtrade.

 1.The very first Fairtrade certified tea was launched by Clipper Teas in 1994.
 Two decades on, Clipper still works closely with its tea producers, showing it is possible for a business to offer a great product while putting the interests of people at its heart.

-2. Globally, Fairtrade tea is most popular in the UK, with Brits buying over 80% of the total supply.
+2. Tea is the second most popular beverage in the world, surpassed only by water.
+Globally, Fairtrade tea is most popular in the UK, with Brits buying over 80% of the total supply.
 Always choosing Fairtrade tea and coffee is a great way of supporting the farmers and workers who grow our favourite drinks.

-3. Kenya is the largest producer of Fairtrade tea, followed by India and Uganda.
+3. Kenya is the largest producer of Fairtrade tea, followed by India.
+64% of all Fairtrade tea farmers and workers live in Kenya.

 5. Low tea prices and poor wages mean tea growing communities struggle with extreme poverty.
 In 2014, for instance, prices of tea in Malawi fell to $1.15 per kilo, which was below the cost of production.
 Those who sold on Fairtrade terms earned at least the Fairtrade Minimum Price of $1.40 per kilo, which acts as a safety net by covering their average production cost.